chaseottofy/Portfolio/README.md

 I'm working on making this project more customizable, but for now, 50-60% of the content has some hardcoded values here and there.

-The goal is to eventually have all content loaded from JSON, and to have HTML templates for each section.
-Right now, only HTML templates exist for the projects section in which I have a different template for projects with tab functionality and projects with a single image.
-All data in the projects section is loaded from JSON but requires the HTML template to be copy and pasted into the index.html to prevent layout issues.

 ## Cloning

 Clone the repository and install dependencies